mattwire/uk.co.mjwconsult.variablerecurpayments/README.md

 * Fixed date for recurring payments: If set, all (smartdebit) recurring contributions that have already had one or more payments taken will have the start_date updated to match this date.

+## Enable/Disable Auto-Renew for memberships
+Adds links to memberships in contact tab to:

+* Enable auto-renew - if the membership has no recurring contribution.
+* Disable auto-renew - if the membership already has a recurring contribution.

 ## Implements the following Smartdebit Hooks

 ### civicrm_smartdebit_alterCreateVariableDDIParams